cbueth/delaynet/README.md

 ```

 This will automatically install all the necessary dependencies as specified in the
 `pyproject.toml` file.
-It is recommended to use a virtual environment, e.g. using
+It is recommended to use a virtual environment, e.g., using
 `conda`, `mamba` or `micromamba` (they can be used interchangeably).

 ```bash